|

 advance the broader goal of direct imaging of

+Earth-like planets.
 The PICTURE-B nuller was previously launched on a

 NASA sounding rocket from White Sands Missile